whatnameisit/hackinTOSHIBA-Satellite-C665-PSC55K-001001/README.md

 1. [Pin masking](https://i.applelife.ru/2019/03/448862_448858_ceh123_whitelisthack.jpg) is necessary on Dell DW1550 to enable Bluetooth for this legacy laptop.
 2. The Wi-Fi with AR9285 works by injecting an ID compatible with AirportAtheros40.kext via `DevicesProperties`, but does not allow AirDrop or other continuity features.
-3. A SODIMM DDR3 4G RAM was added to original 4G.
+3. A SODIMM DDR3 4G RAM was added to the original 4G.
 The printed frequency on the stock RAM is 1066 on the front side, and on the back it says 10600, and in Windows it is 1333, so 10600 lol.

 ## Acknoledgment